chameleon-lizard/tinyrag/README.md

 Percentage: 86.76923076923076
 ```

-Kinda bad in comparison, but not really, considering it uses almost 10 times less VRAM/RAM and the eval runtime is 21 second instead of 4 minutes :)
+Kinda bad in comparison, but since we're targeting edge, the results are good enough.
+The default model is `gemma-2-2b`.

 ## Usage tips